mazimez/card-games-utils/README.md

     let cardDeck = StandardDeck.getStandardDeck();
     console.log(StandardDeck.getNumber(cardDeck[0].name)); //logs 1
     ```

 # Hand
-- [Hand](src/interfaces/Hand.ts) Represents a Hand in teen patti with combination of 3 standard playing cards.
+The `Hand` class represents a hand in Teen Patti, which is a combination of three standard playing cards.
+It is defined in the [Hand](src/interfaces/Hand.ts) interface.

-- it has 2 property `cards` which is an array of 3 [StandardCard](src/interfaces/StandardCard.ts) and `hand` which shows the type of hand like `TRAIL`, `PURE_SEQUENCE` etc.
-- this will be used to represent the real world hand of card in TeenPatti game.
+A `Hand` object has the following properties:

+- `cards`: An array of three [StandardCard](src/interfaces/StandardCard.ts) objects that make up the hand.
+- `hand`: A string indicating the type of hand, such as `TRAIL`, `PURE_SEQUENCE`, and so on.
+This property represents the classification of the hand according to the rules of Teen Patti.

+The `Hand` class is used to represent the real-world hand of cards in the Teen Patti game.
+It allows you to store and manipulate the cards within a hand, as well as determine the type of hand it represents based on the rules of the game.
 # CardDeck
 - [CardDeck](src/model/CardDeck.ts) is the class to perform normal operations on any kind of Deck of cards.
 - this is not limited to TeenPatti but it can be used in any other game modules that has some kind of card (like Rummy, Poker etc)